How Commission Works in Ontario Real Estate — And What Buyers and Sellers in York Region Should Actually Understand

 But this is not automatic, not guaranteed in every transaction, and not something a buyer should assume without reviewing their own agreement carefully.
 Buyers need to understand exactly what their agreement says and how their financial obligation may change if the seller offers less than the amount the buyer agreed to pay.

 Another area of confusion is steering.
-RECO has raised concerns about buyers being directed toward listings based on the remuneration offered.
-Buyers should expect their search to be guided by their criteria and interests, not by the amount of remuneration available.
+Buyers should expect their search to be guided by their criteria and interests, not by the amount of remuneration available to a brokerage.

 Important: what is common in practice is not always what is guaranteed by contract.
 Commission conversations become much clearer when buyers and sellers stop relying on assumptions and start reading the exact payment, scope, service, and term language in their own agreement.